rwcstudio/wilcoxwilliams.github.io/_posts/2008-08-03-scaling-up.md

 categories: work
 image_fullwidth: "/assets/images/upmc1.png"
 tags: Case Study, Patient Experience, Service Design, Organization Design, Design Research, Vision and Planning
-abstract: Our team was engaged to examine patient experience within an out- patient facility and explore opportunities for the facility to become a “model for the future of healthcare delivery.”
+abstract: Our team was engaged to examine patient experience within an out-patient facility and explore opportunities for the facility to become a “model for the future of healthcare delivery.”
 Research informed visual models, and models aided design concepts that sought to alleviate pain-points in the experience for patients and families.
 This set a foundation for organizational transformation.
 ---

 ***